AlbertoVictorRebello/start-by-capgemini-2022/README.md

 | Logica de Programacao e Algoritmos II | As far the basic concepts were explored in previous course, more complex knowledge started to be presented as for example vectors, matrixes, procedures, funcitions and a brief introduction to OOP - Object Oriented Programing paradigmn. |

 ## Usage Instructions
-To execute the codes is only required to install [VISUALG 3.0.7.0](https://visualg3.com.br/) or later versions.
+To execute the codes related to 'Logica de Programacao e Algoritmos' I and II is only required to install [VISUALG 3.0.7.0](https://visualg3.com.br/) or later versions.